ULAM Veterinary Resident Program Awards

 - The significance of the research question being addressed

 - Clarity and coherence of the project rationale

 - Feasibility of the proposal within the given timeline and resources

 - Qualifications of the resident to carry out the proposed research

 - Relevance and reasonableness of the budget request for the proposed activities,

 Spring Application Cycle:

-- General Information, Budget and Budget Justification due April 1
+- General Information, Budget, and Budget Justification due by April 15

-- Research Plan and Supporting Materials due April 15
+- Research Plan and Supporting Materials due by April 30

 Fall Application Cycle: